21st-centuryman/Livermore-fetch/README.md

 Options:
   -h, --help  Print help
 ```
 Process will make everything a single long column called *Tape*.
+It will also add fake data in between days as to mimick forex trading.
+Afterall this is my project.

 We also have a `dockerfile` and a `docker-compose.yml` example.
 If you want to edit stuff like how often it is run you edit the `dockerfile`.